sleeptoken/zettelkasten/Bypassing Stack Canaries.md

 2. setup a breakpoint at the address of `printf` - `break *0x0804921f`
 3. run, give no input then type the`canary` command, it will show address of the found canaries
 4. so print 100 elements from the stack pointer - `x/100x %esp`
-5. identify the offset of the canary by using the above output and comparing it address of found canaries
+5. identify the offset of the canary by using the above output and comparing with address of found canaries

 ### References
 https://www.youtube.com/watch?v=TOImpHQvmpo&list=PLHUKi1UlEgOIc07Rfk2Jgb5fZbxDPec94&index=11